tezock/tezock/README.md

 Hey!
 I'm Robert, and I'm a current Computer Science student at The University of Texas at Austin.
 I currently have an interest in Backend Development & Distributed Systems, and am actively looking for intern roles in the immediate future in these areas!

-At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications & taking a Cloud Computing class at my university.
+At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications & taking a Cloud Computing class at my school.